Smishing vs. Phishing - What's the Difference?

 Take Preventative Measures:

-• Use NumLookup's reverse phone lookup feature to validate the identify of the caller.
+- Use NumLookup to lookup the identity of the caller.

 Educate and Verify: